 Times have changed considerably, as everyone knows; these days, discretionary income is in short supply, and we're forced to pick and choose carefully before heading out the door.
 That also means we've become far less adventurous than we once were; we tend to stick with the tried and true rather than shell out the bucks at a new-to-us place for what turns out to be a disappointing culinary experience.

-dation from a friend who shares our love of eating out, we start salivating.
+But we still enjoy the thrill of the chase, so when we get a recommendation from a friend who shares our love of eating out, we start salivating.
 The most recent heads-up took us to Boardman, Ohio, and the wonderful Blue Wolf Tavern.

 It's such a neat place (and the food's so great) that we've returned more than once.
 Better still, we were excited to learn that by the time you read this, a second location will be almost ready to open much closer to us!
 Located just inside Creekside Golf Dome in Girard, Ohio, the new place - named the Wolves Den Bar and Grill, or so the company website says - is expected to open sometime this month.
 We popped in a couple of weeks ago, and looks as if renovations are coming along nicely.
 We promise to keep an eye on things, and you can be sure we'll be among the very first customers!

-s.
+But for now, I'll tell you about the Boardman location, where there's a banquet facility that can accommodate 200 for brunch, lunch and dinner, a WiFi hotspot and lots of beautiful pictures of - you guessed it - wolves.
 On the website, executive chefs Joe Rzonsa and Brant Newton say the restaurant's name and ambience resulted from a postcard showing a wolf in front of burning woods, giving the animal a blueish hue.
 We say we love the decor; the place has the look and feel of a hunting lodge dining room, complete with a lovely fireplace.

-it came during the Christmas holidays after we'd stopped at the visitor center in Mill Creek Park to check out the beautifully decorated trees and then at the Boardman Wild Birds Unlimited so Jack could look at the winter Tilley hats.
+Our first visit came during the Christmas holidays after we'd stopped at the visitor center in Mill Creek Park to check out the beautifully decorated trees and then at the Boardman Wild Birds Unlimited so Jack could look at the winter Tilley hats.
 He didn't find anything, but I bought a bar of Burt's Bees Garden Tomato Complexion Soap, which I absolutely love - it's like washing your face with cream.

-try an appetizer to get things moving along (well, after ordering a couple of on-tap beers to take the edge off).
+At any rate, by the time we got to the Blue Wolf we would have happily eaten anything on the menu that they could bring quickly.
+Reason prevailed, though, and we decided we'd better try an appetizer to get things moving along (well, after ordering a couple of on-tap beers to take the edge off).
 It was a tough decision, but I finally settled on spicy marinated peppers ($5.99) while Jack opted for Zucchini Parmesan, also $5.99.

-on on entrees took even longer; we eyeballed the daily specials first, but ended up picking from the regular menu.
+The decision on entrees took even longer; we eyeballed the daily specials first, but ended up picking from the regular menu.
 My choice was cheese-stuffed ravioli with red sauce and a meatball - other options were available at a slightly higher cost, like alfredo sauce.
 Instead of a salad, I picked a cup of wedding soup for a 69-cent upcharge.

 Jack went for the heart-healthy bourbon chicken with a salad and one side ($8.99).
 In keeping with the heart-healthy thing, he went with a viniagrette dressing and pasta as the second side.
 On the latter, too, there were several choices, and he picked linguine with chunky marinara sauce.

-mpanied by a basket of fresh, warm crusty Italian rolls and butter.
+The appetizers, which were delivered quickly (I suspect the server noticed we were close to desperation hunger-wise) and accompanied by a basket of fresh, warm crusty Italian rolls and butter.
 My peppers included hot banana, cubanelle, green bell and red roasted varieties marinated in homemade viniagrette and served with provolone wedges.
 I'm not going to claim they were particularly hot - but keep in mind that I have yet to find a hot pepper that's too much for me to handle.
 These are quite delicious with a slightly sweet edge, though, and I wouldn't hesitate to order them again.
 The chunks of cheese made a nice alternative to the usual bread or pita triangles.

 Jack, who usually isn't much for vegetables beyond green beans and corn, really liked the lightly breaded zucchini that was topped with marinara, provolone and Romano cheeses - and I concur.
 Wonderful!